TRIUMF: Organizational structure

 Additionally, TRIUMF Innovations (link to website) is TRIUMF's commercialization arm, linking its laboratories activities with tangible business and commercialization opportunities.
 Established in 2017, it replaced Advanced Applied Physics Solutions, Inc. (AAPS), TRIUMF's previous commercialization entity.

 Experiments

 As TRIUMF has selectively applied its expertise to other areas of research, and to the generation of entrepreneurial opportunities, its core program of nuclear, particle and accelerator physics has expanded to cover key areas in life, molecular and materials sciences.

 Main cyclotron and proton beam lines

 At the heart of TRIUMF is the 520 MeV cyclotron that produces the primary proton beams.
 A large fraction of the TRIUMF program relies on these beams, including the ISAC, the Centre for Molecular and Materials Science programs in μSR and β-NMR, and the Proton Treatment Facility.
-The operation of the main cyclotron has enabled TRIUMF to acquire the expertise to operate the three medical cyclotrons for Nordion and the TR-13 medical cyclotron used to produce medical isotopes, and assist companies to exploit commercial opportunities for the sale of cyclotron and other accelerator technologies.
+The operation of the main cyclotron has enabled TRIUMF to acquire the expertise to operate the three medical cyclotrons for BWXT Medical and the TR-13 medical cyclotron used to produce medical isotopes, and assist companies to exploit commercial opportunities for the sale of cyclotron and other accelerator technologies.